FINANCIAL SUPPORT - GUIDANCE

 Further information about the Pupil Premium can be found here.

-Governors are required by law to have a Remissions Policy which explains how the school will cover the cost of board and lodging for curriculum-based residential trips.
+Trustee are required by law to have a Charges for School Activities and Remissions Policy which explains how the school will cover the cost of board and lodging for curriculum-based residential trips.
 See here

 for full details